osmandapp/web/main/docs/user/web/web-map.md

 To show POIs on the map:

-*Configure map menu or icon → POI overla... → choose categories*
+*Configure map menu or 🔍 Search icon to open the search tab → choose categories*.
+Read more about this feature on the ["Search" section](web-search.md).

 ![POIs menu](@site/static/img/web/poi_menu.png)